jessepav/libgdx-wiki-old/Collections.md

 ### [DelayedRemovalArray](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/utils/DelayedRemovalArray.html) [(code)](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/utils/DelayedRemovalArray.java) ###

 This is identical to Array except any removals done after `begin()` is called are queued and only occur once `end()` is called.
 This can be used to avoid concurrent modification.
 Note that code using this type of list must be aware that removed items are not actually removed immediately.
-Because of this, often !SnapshotArray is easier to use.
+Because of this, often SnapshotArray is easier to use.

 ### [PooledLinkedList](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/utils/PooledLinkedList.html) [(code)](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/utils/PooledLinkedList.java) ###